Ojos de Mar: Biotechnological significance

 The Ojos de Mar display a rich assembly of microorganisms including extremophiles in their waters which have been analyzed with bioinformatics methods.
-The ecosystem has been classified as an "gypsum evaporite microbial ecosystem"; these are biofilms or endolithic microbial ecosystems associated with evaporite deposits with endolithic systems dominating at Ojos de Mar.
+The ecosystem has been classified as a "gypsum evaporite microbial ecosystem"; these are biofilms or endolithic microbial ecosystems associated with evaporite deposits with endolithic systems dominating at Ojos de Mar.
 In general, the Argentine Puna in South America features a number of high altitude lakes between 3000 and 6000 m elevation which are characterized by extreme environmental conditions: Extremely high insolation by the sun, low temperatures, large temperature changes between day and night, extremely high salinity of their waters owing to high evaporation rates and accumulation of toxic elements such as arsenic.
 Because of this, plants and animals are rare in these areas and extremophile microorganisms which can tolerate the extreme conditions make up much of the biota.
 These in turn could be used to obtain enzymes that could be useful for industrial processes, such as ultraviolet radiation-resistant or -exploiting enzymes like photolyases and antioxidants that protect cells from oxidative damage; these compounds and proteins could be used in medicine and the cosmetic industry.